sterbini/study-DA/docs/index.md

 # Introduction

-The study-DA package consists of a collection of tools to study the dynamics aperture of a particle accelerator with [Xsuite](https://github.com/xsuite/xsuite).
+The study-DA package consists of a collection of tools to study the dynamics aperture of a particle accelerator built with [Xsuite](https://github.com/xsuite/xsuite).
 In a sense, it is a replacement of the [DA study template](https://github.com/xsuite/DA_study_template), but much more advanced.
 It also allows to configure colliders and do tracking without necessarily running parametric scans.

  The package is divided into four main parts: